Is Sidemount Diving Technical Diving?

 - The use of helium in breathing gasses (trimix) to manage narcosis, oxygen toxicity, and gas density risks.

-Because it is more complex to perform, technical diving requires very advanced training, specialized equipment, and a higher level of skill and experience compared to recreational diving.
-Technical divers are accustomed to conducting dives with significantly higher levels of physical and psychological demand.
+Technical diving requires very advanced training, specialized equipment, and a higher level of skill, and experience compared to recreational diving.
+The divers are accustomed to conducting dives with significantly higher levels of physical and psychological demand.

 Read more in my comprehensive article explaining what technical diving is: